 Also, having an ultrasound early in pregnancy can rule out an ectopic pregnancy which can be life-threatening if not treated.
 In addition, an ultrasound can show a natural miscarriage in which case an abortion would not need to be performed.

 Did you know that 1 in 5 pregnancies end in a miscarriage, and the majority of those are in the first three months of pregnancy?
 Contact us today to schedule your free ultrasound.

 Are there side effects of the abortion pill?

-The documented side effects of the abortion pill include abdominal pain, severe cramping, nausea, vomiting, diarrhea, headaches, dizziness, fever and chills.
+The documented side effects of the abortion pill include abdominal pain, severe cramping, nausea, vomiting, diarrhea, headaches, dizziness, fever, and chills.

-Risks include seeing embryonic parts expelled, possible life-threatening infection known as sepsis (severe systemic infection), not knowing whether the abortion was complete (some patients may require an additional surgical abortion procedure to complete the termination), undiagnosed ectopic pregnancy, and possible hemorrhaging ( very heavy bleeding).
+Risks include seeing embryonic parts expelled, a possible life-threatening infection known as sepsis (severe systemic infection), not knowing whether the abortion was complete (some patients may require an additional surgical abortion procedure to complete the termination), undiagnosed ectopic pregnancy, and possible hemorrhaging ( very heavy bleeding).

 There may also be long-term mental health effects of medical abortion, particularly, how women feel about giving themselves an abortion, and seeing fetal parts expelled.

 Before taking the abortion pill or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Our medical team would be happy to meet with you.

 All medical content on this website has been reviewed and approved by our Medical Director, Dr. Kari Adams.